DPDK/dpdk/doc/guides/linux_gsg/build_dpdk.rst

 .. warning::

     The igb_uio module must be compiled with the same kernel as the one running on the target.
-    If the Intel® DPDK is not being built on the target machine, the RTE_KERNELDIR environment variable should be used to point the compilation at a copy of the kernel version to be used on the target machine.
+    If the DPDK is not being built on the target machine, the RTE_KERNELDIR environment variable should be used to point the compilation at a copy of the kernel version to be used on the target machine.

 Once the target environment is created, the user may move to the target environment directory and continue to make code changes and re-compile.
-The user may also make modifications to the compile-time Intel® DPDK configuration by editing the .config file in the build directory.
+The user may also make modifications to the compile-time DPDK configuration by editing the .config file in the build directory.
 (This is a build-local copy of the defconfig file from the top- level config directory).

 .. code-block:: console